- II Kings 3:15 “But now bring me a minstrel. And it came to pass, when the minstrel played, that the hand of the LORD came upon him.”

 Many, many studies have found the effects of music on life around us.
-A survey as recent as 2014 was done with Mozart’s Sonata for Two Pianos in D major and posted online by National Institute of Health.
+A study in 2014 was done with Mozart’s Sonata for Two Pianos in D major and posted online by National Institute of Health.
 They tested children with epileptic seizures.
 Almost all of the children showed significant decreased epileptic fits after listening to the music for 8 minutes once a day right before bedtime for 6 months.

 Music is extremely powerful.
 We have already seen in “The Spirit Realm” how music works through the spiritual side of things.
 In this article, it is important that we notice the physical realm.
 It has been said, “Music is a part of us, and either ennobles or degrades our behavior.”
 In our text, for instance, the prophet Elisha is assisted in prophecy by a minstrel’s musical playing which Elisha specifically asked for.
 Music set the tone for Elisha’s prophesying.
 This is one main reason why most churches today provide congregational singing and special music before the preacher preaches.
 Music sets the tone both spiritually and physically.